marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The President of the Republic has several powers as outlined in the articles.
-According to Article 15, the President is the Commander-in-Chief of the Armed Forces and presides over the higher national defence councils and committees.
-Article 17 gives the President the power to grant pardons in an individual capacity.
-In Article 16, the President has the power to take measures required in case of serious and immediate threats to the institutions of the Republic, the independence of the Nation, the integrity of its territory or the fulfilment of its international commitments.
+<div style="font-family: monospace; color:#880E4F; padding: 10px">The President of the Republic has several powers as outlined in the articles.
+According to Article 5, the President ensures due respect for the Constitution, the proper functioning of public authorities, and the continuity of the State.
+He is also the guarantor of national independence, territorial integrity, and due respect for Treaties.
 Article 14 states that the President accredits ambassadors and envoys to foreign powers.
-Article 5 outlines that the President ensures due respect for the Constitution, the proper functioning of the public authorities and the continuity of the State.
-He is also the guarantor of national independence, territorial integrity and due respect for Treaties.
-Article 18 allows the President to communicate with the two Houses of Parliament by messages.
+Article 15 designates the President as the Commander-in-Chief of the Armed Forces.
+In Article 16, the President has the power to take measures required in case of serious and immediate threats to the institutions of the Republic, the independence of the Nation, the integrity of its territory, or the fulfilment of its international commitments.
+Article 17 vests the President with the power to grant pardons.
+Article 18 allows the President to communicate with the two Houses of Parliament.
+Article 19 requires that instruments of the President be countersigned by the Prime Minister and, where required, by the ministers concerned.
 Article 52 states that the President negotiates and ratifies treaties.
-Finally, Article 67 provides immunity to the President from liability for acts carried out in his official capacity.</div>
+Finally, Article 67 protects the President from liability for acts carried out in his official capacity.</div>